In this guide, I’ll show you how to make DIY solar powered LED lights in JUST 5 steps.

 - MC4 inline fuse

-- 12 volt LED strip lights (kit includes wall adapter, switch, and LEDs)
+- 12 volt LED strip lights (this kit includes wall adapter, switch, and LEDs)

 - 2 1/4″ ring terminals, 22-16 AWG (or whatever terminal connectors your battery uses)